aldefouw/redcap_cypress/README.md

 This repository is a template to assist you in writing **automated tests for REDCap**.

-It is intended to serve as a starting point for writing your own integration tests, which can be used to validate the features and functionality of your REDCap environment.
+It is intended to serve as a starting point for writing your own integration and regression tests, which can be used to validate the features and functionality of your REDCap environment.

----
-### Current State of Testing
+### Why Test REDCap?

+As REDCap administrators, we all have a common goal:
-We all want to provide our end users with the best user experience and the latest and greatest version of REDCap.
+*To provide our end users with the best user experience by providing the best REDCap has to offer.*

+This generally means we need to try to stay on pace with the latest and greatest REDCap versions.

+**But, to reach that goal, we must ask ourselves question like this:**
-But how do we provide assurance that the latest and greatest version will function as expected and won't break any existing features?
-How do we know that new features work as expected?
+- *Will the latest and greatest REDCap version function as expected?*

-Well, for most of us, it probably involves some manual testing, hopefully in a non-production environment.
-In other words, you or someone else clicks through projects and features and make sure they're working as expected.

-But **manual testing takes a lot of time, it's tedious, and it isn't always that fruitful**.

-Should we just skip it?

----
+- *Will the latest and greatest REDCap version break our existing hooks, plugins, and modules?*

+The tough part is that asking the question is not enough.  *Until we perform some kind of test against an instance of REDCap, we do not know the answers to the above questions.*

+**To test these questions, in the past, we've had to do manual testing.**  And manual testing has served many of us very well.

+But manual testing has some inherent problems:

+### Manual Testing Challenges
+1. **Time** - it takes a lot of time to test all of the features
+2. **Tediousness** - it is extremely tedious to click through the application
+3. **Consistency** - it is hard to test everything in a consitent way each time

+Thus, if you find yourself enjoying time-intensive, tedious tasks and you're hyper-consistent at performing those tasks manually - feel free to ignore this entire repository, and continue on with manual testing.

+But for the rest of us, *there is a better way*.

+### Automated Testing

+If you'd like to escape the problems inherent to manual testing, automated testing is your answer.

+Each one of the problems with manual testing is either alleviated or solved by automated testing.

-### Proposed State of Testing
+### Automated Testing Benefits

-Skipping testing is one option, and that's where many of us have landed.

-But I have a different vision for testing that will provide the benefits of manual testing without the pains.

-I believe the answer to our testing woes is that we need to establish a **robust and comprehensive automated test suite**.

-In such a test suite, we can **exercise, test, verify, and validate REDCap** to the point where the risks posed by upgrading are very low.
-The same test suite can also be used to **protect ourselves against problems we may inadvertantely introduce by writing our own custom code via hooks, plugins, or modules**.

-In other words, **tests written in this framework can be integration tests, regression tests, or a combination thereof** - depending upon what risk you are trying to mitigate.

-My vision for testing is one where **REDCap is thoroughly and comprehensively tested with a robust, automated test suite** that **each institution can run by simply pushing a button on their computer**.

-By creating something that is trivially easy to run, we can empower each institutution to upgrade and roll out new features with confidence that you simply cannot find through manual testing.

----
+1. **Time** - automated tests are much faster than manual testing because a computer is performing the task and not a human
+2. **Tediousness** - automated tests are run by computers, which are built to do tedious work that humans dislike
+3. **Consistency** - automated tests run the same way, each and every time

+**Automated tests leverage what computers are good at to eliminate the problems of time, tediousness, and consistency associated with manual testing.**

-### Consortium Power
+## Consortium Power

 >"None of Us is as good as All of Us." - Ray Kroc